dperson/samba/README.md

 * Attempting to connect with the `smbclient` commandline tool.
 By default samba still tries to use SMB1, which is deprecated and has security issues.
-This container defaults to SMB2, which for no discernible reason even though it's support is disabled by default.
+This container defaults to SMB2, which for no discernible reason even though its support is disabled by default.
 So run the command as `smbclient -m SMB3`, then any other options you would specify.